COVID-19 fueled long-term change within the workplace. The transformation isn’t over.

 “More than 20 percent of the workforce could work remotely three to five days a week as effectively as they could if working from an office,” according to research from McKinsey.
 “If remote work took hold at that level, that would mean three to four times as many people working from home than before the pandemic.”

 The ongoing evolution of a new approach to work – including the prevalence of remote or hybrid models – will continue to impact hiring.
-For recruiters and organizations to successfully navigate these changes, they need a strong applicant tracking system (ATS) that empowers them to recruit, hire, and onboard people worldwide.
+For recruiters and organisations to successfully navigate these changes, they need a strong applicant tracking system (ATS) that empowers them to recruit, hire, and onboard people worldwide.

-With the right system, a strong applicant tracking system will help recruiters make the most of the evolving world of work by:
+A strong applicant tracking system will help recruiters make the most of the evolving world of work by:

 When asked, 88% of HR leaders said they hadn’t effectively increased diverse representation in 2020.
 The wrong applicant tracking software may be part of the issue.